JeremieGince/AutoMLpy/README.md

 ## The Optimizer Model

 It's time to implement the optimizer model.
-You juste have to implement the following methods: "build_model", "fit_dataset_model_" and "score_on_dataset".
-Those methods must respect there signatur and output type.
+You just have to implement the following methods: "build_model", "fit_dataset_model_" and "score_on_dataset".
+Those methods must respect their signature and output type.
 The objective here is to make the building, the training and the score phase depend on some hyper-parameters.
 So the optimizer can use those to find the best set of hp.